"I have got a Jurassic / Cretaceous coral collection (or just some samples) ...

 Great.
 Of course we can do this.
 I just ask you to take some points into account.
 Please lookup the following checklist.

 - Please do never ever send any material without contacting me beforehand.
 I will provide a valid address.
 I am travelling a lot and often it is easier for me to pick up the samples somewhere.
 Do not send any sample to Mexico.
-This causes only trouble with the custom.
+This causes only trouble and costs with the custom.
 There is a official way to import fossils but I have to initiate it from here.

 - Please do not send "bulk" samples, e.g. uncleaned, unprepared samples, or just rock samples (where I have to search for the corals).

 - Please do not send e-mails bigger than 4 MB with scanned thin sections, and not more than five within 24 hours to my gmx account.
 Scanned thin sections are generally very welcome.
 Please do not forget to include a scale or indicate the resolution of the scan.
 It does not make much sense to send pictures of complete uncut coral colonies.
 They cannot be identified.

 - When sending samples or thin sections to abroad, in no case declare the samples as "corals" or "fossil corals"; please declare them always as "rock samples".

 - I prefer to work with Mid/Late Jurassic and Cretaceous corals.
 I am not a specialist of Triassic to Early Jurassic as well as Tertiary to Extant corals.
 Paleogene is negotiable.
 My knowledge is poor concerning small solitary deep water corals (but I am improving).